BlueDragn/entertainment-web-app/README.md

 - Search for relevant shows on all pages
 - **Bonus**: Build this project as a full-stack application
 - **Bonus**: If you're building a full-stack app, we provide authentication screen (sign-up/login) designs if you'd like to create an auth flow

+### Expected Behaviour

+- General
+  - The navigation menu should be fixed to the left for larger screens.
+Use the "Desktop - Home" page in the design as a visual reference.
+- Home
+  - The trending section should scroll sideways to reveal other trending shows
+  - Any search input should search through all shows (i.e. all movies and TV series)
+- Movies
+  - This page should only display shows with the "Movie" category
+  - Any search input should search through all movies
+- TV Series
+  - This page should only display shows with the "TV Series" category
+  - Any search input should search through all TV series
+- Bookmarked Shows
+  - This page should display all bookmarked shows from both categories
+  - Any search input should search through all bookmarked shows

 ### Screenshot